scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Fire

 You create a Flaming skull at position in range you can see.
 When summoned, and again at the end of each of your turns the skull breathes fire at all creatures in its zone of control.
 Each creature must make a Defense roll against your spellcasting.
-On fail they take 1 wound, adding a wound die on crit.
+On fail they take 1 wound, adding a wound die on a critical.
 On your turn you may spend 3 AP to command the skull to move up to 5 tiles and change its facing.
 If the skull moves more than 10 tiles from you the spell ends.

 Add a proficient die to your roll and increase the duration by 1 turn for every level cast above 3rd.